 Moving and walking your motorcycle without power is part of motorcycle riding and management.
-No matter what height, size or weight of the motorcycle, with practice and the right technique you’ll be able to move and walk your motorcycle with confidence and full control on any surface and in the tightest of spaces.
-Many riders opt to sit on their bikes and paddle it with their feet to move it.
+No matter what height, size or weight of the motorcycle, with practice and the right technique you’ll be able to push and manoeuvre your motorcycle with confidence and full control on any surface and in the tightest of spaces.
+Many riders opt to sit on their bikes and paddle it (known as the “duck walk”) with their feet to move it.
 Though this might be okay in some situations it’s far from efficient.
 Riders also tend to opt for this method for fear of dropping their bike and who wants that to happen?!
 When moving it around in your garage, at the fuel station, or getting out of a parking space – manoeuvring it by walking beside it is not only faster, but far easier than you think!

 Here follows the tips and techniques on how to manoeuvre your motorcycle by pushing and walking your motorcycle.
 Be sure to start slow and take the time to practise.

 2. FRONT BRAKE: Stand on the left side of the bike as though you are going to get on.
 Hold the hand-grip while covering the front brake with two fingers.
 You’ll need access to the brake to control any potential rolling of the bike.

 3. NEUTRAL: If your motorcycle is in gear, put it in neutral for ease of movement.
 Don’t hold the clutch in, this will interfere with maximum grip for control.

 4. SIDE STAND: Lift the bike off the side stand slighting tilting the bike towards you and your body.
 Kick the side stand up/ deploying it.
 Get it out of your way.
 Often riders think this should stay down for when you lose balance but the side stand is a hazard in itself.
 If it contacts ground while you’re moving the bike it can jar it and cause you to lose balance and drop the bike.
 It also interferes with your footing/walking path.